 Tennis elbow (lateral epicondylitis) and golfer’s elbow (medial epicondylitis) are common repetitive strain injuries over 50.
 As their names suggest, both are often sport-related.
 However, they can also be caused by a variety of other intensive activities such as using a computer mouse, knitting, gardening, DIY renovating or playing a musical instrument.
 Wrist weakness, a painful grip, and burning or general soreness around the elbow are all signs of these forms of tendonitis.

 These hairline fractures are generally due to repeated impact coupled with reduced bone density.
 The shins and the feet are common sites for stress fractures which can also occur in the hip joints and lower back.
 Although tiny, a stress fracture will almost certainly be painful.

 Physiotherapy for overuse injury prevention and recovery

 Aging accelerates changes in our musculoskeletal system that can cause weakness, misalignment and muscle imbalance.
 Physiotherapists are trained to diagnose and treat these issues.

-If you are over 50 with an overuse injury, your Southport Central Sports Physiotherapists Kelvin Choi or Kevin Kang will help you identify biomechanical and technical causes.
-In addition to addressing the overall issue of overuse , they will also work with you to review and adapt your exercise and other activities to accommodate age related changes.
+If you are over 50 with an overuse injury, your Southport Central Sports Physiotherapists Kelvin Choi or Kevin Kang can help identify biomechanical and technical causes.
+In addition to addressing the overall issue of overuse, they will also work with you to review and adapt your exercise and other activities to accommodate age-related changes.

 We will tailor your rehabilitation program of physical therapy and exercises to do the following things: